profesorpaiche/cicliminds/notes.md

 - [ ] Chech the CDS toolbox.

+- [ ] The app should be able to download data from the CDS or to import it from the user.

 Some caveats with the intallation:

 - Don't use python3.10 because its `pipenv` package doesn't work properly.